 Students may leave a credit on their student account and it will automatically be applied to fees owing in the next semester(s).
 All refunds under $10 will only be refunded by Interac (debit card) at the Birks Student Service Centre, S-LB-185.

 All refunds of $75 and more will be refunded via the original payment method (debit, credit card or cheque).
 All refunds must be submitted online through the Student Centre.
 You can also access your Student Centre by logging in to the Student Hub and going to My CU Account.
 You can also access your Student Centre by logging in to the Student Hub and going to My CU Account.
-Once in the Student Centre, select Finances > other financial… (drop down menu) > Refund Request.
+Once in the Student Centre, select Finances > other financial.
+Use the drop down menu to select Refund Request.
 Please note, when requesting a refund on the Student Information System, “Cheque” is set as a default option.
 If a student request a cheque refund, it is automatically made payable to the student, unless the student asks that a cheque refund be made payable to a third party, e.g. a parent, spouse, etc. In that case, the student must provide the name and mailing address of the third party payee.

 When the refund pertains to the current academic term, the refund will only be processed after the covering deadline for withdrawal with full refund (DNE deadline).
 Verification of the student's account may take some time, especially during peak refund request periods.
 A cheque refund is normally mailed within 10 business days of the deadline for withdrawal with full refund (DNE) deadline and the student's online request.